signalfx/observability-bootcamp/docs/index.md

     === "Shell Command"

         ```bash
+        msget 01service
+        ```

+    This is a shell alias to a git command we provide on the instances and identical to running:

+    === "Shell Command"

+        ```bash
         git reset --hard && git clean -fdx && git checkout 01service
         ```

-    You will have to re-apply any local changes like settings tokens or names.
+    You will have to re-apply any local changes to files like settings tokens or names.

 1. To preserve your work, but move it out of the way, you can use